ErgoKB/QMK-on-zephyr/README.md

 ## Development

-Currently, this project is based on Zephyr 3.2.0.
+Currently, this project is based on Zephyr 3.7.1.
 To set up the development

 - First, follow the official [Zephyr guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
+  You may need to switch the zephyr version either by:
+  - west init with the version 3.7.1, or
+  - git checkout to v3.7.1 for the `zephyr` directory, and run `west update`
 - Clone this project including submodule.
 - Run build via